yanxilinn/Webable-Tennis/README.md

 This project will be implemented with the following technologies:
 - the Canvas API to render the game board
-- Webpack and Babel to bundle and transpile the source JavaScript code
+- Webpack to bundle and transpile the source JavaScript code
 - the jQuery to complete the keyboard interaction